UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Notice that `groupby` converts a `DataFrame` object to a `DataFrameGroupBy` object, which contains information about the groups of the data frame.
 We can then apply aggregating functions to the `DataFrameGroupBy` object.
-This can be handy if you would like to perform multiple operations and assign each output to its own object.
+Here we first select the `most_at_home` column, and then summarize the grouped data by their minimum and maximum values using `agg`.

 ```{code-cell} ipython3
 region_lang.groupby("region")["most_at_home"].agg(["min", "max"])
 ```

 The resulting dataframe has `region` as an index name.
-This is similar to what happened when we reshaped data frames in the previous chapter, and just as we did then, you can use `reset_index` to get back to a regular dataframe with `region` as a column name.
+This is similar to what happened when we used the `pivot` function in the section on {ref}`pivot-wider`;
+and just as we did then,
+you can use `reset_index` to get back to a regular dataframe with `region` as a column name.